sjbiaga/pisc/README.md

 The root project folder contains two files: `pi.scala` and `main.scala.in`.
 !!!Warning: do not delete them!!!
-One can edit'em, thought they're ready to generate a main `App`.
+One can edit'em, though they're ready to generate a main `App`.

 Let's go backwards.
 To run an example, `cd` to `examples` and execute: